-The delay between conversion behavior and click behavior is common in CVR prediction problems, where the label reversal may happen for some fake negative samples after the training phase.
-The label reversal phenomenon thus can be naturally modeled as the data perturbation.
-More specifically, if the label reversal happens for a training sample $z_i$, it is equivalent to perturb $z_i$ to $z_i^\delta = (x_i,y_i^{O}+\delta)$.
-Since the observed positive samples are with accurate labels, the perturbation $\delta = 1$ for the CVR prediction problem.
-Without loss of generality, we consider the case where the label reversal happens for a training sample $z_i$.
-We are interested in the perturbed empirical risk minimization problem by reweighting the perturbed training sample $z_i$:
+In CVR prediction, delays between click and conversion behaviors often lead to label reversals, where some fake negatives become positives after training.
+This phenomenon can be naturally modeled as data perturbation.
+Specifically, if a label reversal occurs for a training sample $z_i$, it can be represented as perturbing $z_i$ to $z_i^\delta = (x_i, y_i^{O} + \delta)$.
+Since observed positives are correctly labeled, the perturbation for CVR is $\delta = 1$.
+Without loss of generality, we consider the case where a label reversal occurs for $z_i$, and study the perturbed empirical risk minimization by reweighting this sample:

 Note that the right-hand side of \eqref{eq: perturbed-ER} coincides with the retrain loss \eqref{retrain} if we take $\epsilon = 1/n$.
-When $\epsilon \approx 0$ (which is true if $\epsilon = 1/n$ and $n$ is sufficiently large), following the derivation of influence function (e.g., see \cite{koh2017understanding}), we can obtain that
+When $\epsilon \approx 0$ (which is true if $\epsilon = 1/n$ and $n$ is sufficiently large), following the derivation of influence function (\eg see \cite{koh2017understanding}), we can obtain that

 where $\hat{\theta}$ is a minimizer of \eqref{vanilla} (which is available if the Vanilla model is trained).

 Therefore, after aggregating the gradients of all label-reversed samples, we can estimate the changes of the model parameter from \eqref{eq: delta-estimate-delay} by taking $\epsilon = 1/n$ as